-I also have to give a shout out to Family Giving Tree, the organization our Tia Aura works for.
+I also want to give a shout out to Family Giving Tree, the organization our Tia Aura works for.
 Everyone in the family half jokes that Aura is one of Santa’s elves because of the work she does organizing donations and handing out gifts to thousands of children in The Bay Area.
 Even more shocking than the poverty in and around Vancouver – there are nearly a million people in living at or below the poverty line in The Bay Area, and one out of every four children there lives in poverty!
 It’s my dream to take Offspring down there one year to work side by side with Tia Aura in the month leading up to Christmas.

 Learning About Giving

 Each time I’m involved with an event that raises money or gathers products to donate, I feel compelled to do more.
 When Offspring and I attended WE Day in Vancouver recently, she asked what she could do to raise money to help people.
 She has always collected food bank donations at her birthday parties instead of asking for gifts, but she wants to do more.
 I’m going to do everything I can to facilitate her generosity.